Dosage Form: injection, solution

 Diazepam is a benzodiazepine derivative chemically designated as 7-chloro-1,3-dihydro-1-methyl-5-phenyl-2H-1,4-benzodiazepin-2-one.
 It is a colorless crystalline compound, insoluble in water, with the following molecular structure:

 In animals, diazepam appears to act on parts of the limbic system, the thalamus and hypothalamus, and induces calming effects.
 Diazepam, unlike chlorpromazine and reserpine, has no demonstrable peripheral autonomic blocking action, nor does it produce extrapyramidal side effects; however, animals treated with diazepam do have a transient ataxia at higher doses.
 Diazepam was found to have transient cardiovascular depressor effects in dogs.
 Long-term experiments in rats revealed no disturbances of endocrine function.
 Injections into animals have produced localized irritation of tissue surrounding injection sites and some thickening of veins after intravenous use.

-Indications and Usage for Diazepam Injection
+Indications and Usage Section

 Diazepam is indicated for the management of anxiety disorders or for the short-term relief of the symptoms of anxiety.
 Anxiety or tension associated with the stress of everyday life usually does not require treatment with an anxiolytic.